Monster (manga): Anime

 The manga series was adapted into an anime by Madhouse, which aired between 7 April 2004 and 28 September 2005 on Nippon TV.
-Directed by Masayuki Kojima and written by Tatsuhiko Urahata, it features original character designs by long-time Studio Ghibli animator Kitarō Kōsaka which were adapted for the anime by Shigeru Fujita.
+Directed by Masayuki Kojima and written by Tatsuhiko Urahata, it features original character designs by long-time Studio Ghibli animator Kitarō Kōsaka, which were adapted for the anime by Shigeru Fujita.
 The music was composed by Kuniaki Haishima, including the opening theme "Grain".

 David Sylvian was commissioned to write the first ending theme, "For the Love of Life", on which he collaborated with Haishima.
 In the cover notes to the official soundtrack he said, "I was attracted to the Monster material by the moral dilemma faced by its central character.
 The calm surface of the music giving way to darker undercurrents, signifying the conscience of the lead protagonist and the themes of morality, fate, resignation, and free will."
 It was used for the first 32 episodes.
 The second ending theme, "Make It Home" by Fujiko Hemming, was used for the remaining 42 episodes.
 It is the only song Hemming sung in her career.

-The credit sequence features illustrations from the book Obluda, Která Nemá Své Jméno (The Monster Who Didn't Have A Name) by Emil Scherbe which was published by Shogakukan on 30 September 2008.
+The credit sequence features illustrations from the fictional book Obluda, Která Nemá Své Jméno (The Monster Who Didn't Have A Name) by Emil Scherbe, which was published by Shogakukan on 30 September 2008.

-An English dub of Monster was produced by Salami Studios for Viz Media, which had the North American license to the anime.
+An English dub of Monster was produced by Salami Studios for Viz Media, which owned the North American license to the anime.
 The show aired on Syfy's Ani-Mondays with two episodes back-to-back each Monday night at 11:00 pm EST, beginning 12 October 2009, as well as on its sister network Chiller.
 A DVD box set of the series, containing the first 15 episodes was released 8 December 2009.
-However, due to low sales of the first box set, Viz decided not to continue releasing the remaining episodes on DVD and later dropped the license.
+However, due to low sales of the first box set, Viz decided not to release the remaining episodes on DVD and later dropped the license.
 Monster began airing on Canada's Super Channel on 15 March 2010, and on the Funimation Channel on 3 April 2010 on weekends at 12:30 am.
 The series was also available digitally from several internet retailers.
 Siren Visual licensed the series for Australia in 2013, and released it in five DVD volumes beginning in November 2013.

 Netflix began streaming the series internationally on 1 January 2023, premiering the first 30 episodes; the entire 74 episodes were made available for the following month.
-In August 2025, Discotek Media announced that it had licensed the series and will release it on Blu-ray in 2026.
+In August 2025, Discotek Media announced that it had licensed the series and would release it on Blu-ray in 2026.